top of page

 I would have proposed that the requested .75 mill levy increase for the Police Department be funded for a period of time using the township's General Fund.
 This recommendation aims to avoid the necessity of another property tax increase during this period yet would cover the needs of the Police.
 It is now up to the taxpayers to decide and we will adapt to their decision

-The proposed Police levy will be determined by voters.
-It is regrettable that township trustees did not pursue alternative funding options to prevent a tax increase.
+The proposed Police levy outcome will be determined by the voters.
+It is regrettable that the township trustees did not pursue alternative funding options, which I believe are available, in order to avoid another tax increase.
 I want to emphasize my full support for our Police department, whose members perform their duties exceptionally well.

 Increasing police visibility throughout our neighborhoods is essential.
 There is a need to create more opportunities for non-law enforcement interactions between officers, residents, and children, fostering stronger community relationships.